Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future

 \subsection{Categorization based on Classified Tissues}

 Since it is desired to obtain accurate and real-time results for the liver delineation problem automatically, it is intuitive that ML algorithms are utilized.
 However, providing a measure for selecting a particular ML algorithm for a specific segmentation scenario would certainly help, especially with the technological advancements we are currently witnessing.
-Thus, in this subsection, determination of the ML algorithms, unsupervised and/or supervised, is shown based on the application area, liver parenchyma, tumors and/or vessels within the liver.
-As an output of the conducted literature survey, Figure~\ref{fig:liver_map} and Figure~\ref{fig:tumors_and_vessels_map} have been created, detailing different ML algorithms, supervised and unsupervised, tackling the issue of liver tissues segmentation.
-There are notable intersections that are highlighted (using light brown color) among the three classified tissues within the liver.
+Thus, in this subsection, the determination of the ML algorithms, unsupervised and/or supervised, is shown based on the application area, liver parenchyma, tumors, and/or vessels within the liver.